harshitScriptTaqtics/harshitScriptTaqtics/README.md

 # HARSHIT BHAWSAR 🧜‍♂️
 #### @harshitScriptTaqtics
-An energetic Web developer with over 1.5 year of experience effectively building, managing and deploying projects from scratch to completion.
+An energetic Web developer with over 3 years of experience effectively building, managing and deploying projects from scratch to completion.
 Using my Web-development skills to increase overall organization's productivity.

 ## Skills Stack 👨‍💻